 They assist in the absorption of light, then transfer the energy to the chlorophyll.
 They also protect chlorophyll from photodamage.

 LED’s are considered efficient for several reasons.
 One of which is that they can be customized to provide the exact colors that plants need leaving out the colors they don’t.
+LED grow lights produce little heat making them unnoticeable on the electric bill.
+I think they are the best all around grow lights for hobby hydroponics.

 - Red LEDs (600-700 nm)